wavefrontHQ/wftop/README.md

   * Compute per namespace "pps" (for point tags, counting each occurrence)
   * Compute per namespace "% Accessed" (in the last X days, configurable)
   * Compute median, p75 and p99 lag for timestamps of each namespace (compared to wall-clock of the machine running wftop)
+  * Group namespace by proxy or token ingestion source
   * Drill-down into each namespace via selection
   * Customizable separators (defaults to ".", "-", "_")
   * Multiple sort dimensions